paphper/paper/readme.md

 This is the source of the route structure.
 The functions explained.

 1. `getPages` should return what pages are to be build.
 It should be a Promise that resolver to an array of strings.(`pages`).
-1. `getBuildFilename` should return the file that this should added the content provided the page.
+1. `getBuildFilename(string $page)` should return the file that this should be added the parsed content of the page to.
 MUST be a full path
 1. `getBuildFolder` should return the folder that should be created to place the file.
 MUST be a full path.

 The default PageResolver used in Paphper is [FilesystemPageResolver](https://github.com/paphper/core/blob/master/src/PageResolvers/FilesystemPageResolver.php)